supertestnet/BitDevsSJ.github.io/_posts/2026-06-24-socratic-seminar-26.md

 ## Announcements
 ### Intro
-Please join us for our next Socratic Seminar.
-A special thank you to our sponsors for food, refreshments and event space.
+- Thank you to our sponsors for food, refreshments and event space
+- Michael has a merchandise announcement
+- We wish to hold a vote about changing the time for future bitdevs from 7-9 pm to 6-8 pm
+- We want to atart organizing side events, like ping pong, billiards, and beach days.
+Join this Signal group if interested: https://signal.group/#CjQKIGY9SnYfa6wtrimUC6I2T9A3LvOtrqwy2D-MpUDrtallEhAw7L2bOvYcwavp8-0wcf0X
+- Next bitdevs is scheduled for Wednesday, July 22, same location, time TBA based on the aforementioned vote

 ### Always remember
 - Respect the privacy of the participants